-- virginiaadvancedirectives.org

-- Your care manager, if you have one

-- Your provider, a lawyer, a legal services agency, a social worker, the hospital
+- Virginiaadvancedirectives.org. - Your care manager, if you have one. - Your provider, a lawyer, a legal services agency, a social worker, the hospital. - Sentara Health Plans Member Services, if applicable.

-- sentarahealthplans.com

 You can cancel or change your advance directive or power of attorney if your decisions or preferences about your health care decisions or authorized representative change.
 If your provider is not following your advance directive, complaints can be filed with the Enforcement Division at the Virginia Department of Health Professions: